briancain/vscode-codegen-prompt/README.md

 a repository maintainer can tag a commit, and push that tag to GitHub which will trigger a GitHub action to do an automated release.

+## Linting

+This repository will automatically lint TypeScript on Pull Requests and Pushes via a configured GitHub Action script.
+This will help enforce coding standards for those contributing to this repo.

 ### Authors Note

 Note that part of this plugins code was generated with OpenAI.
 Use at your own